 You should definitely bring business cards, because you’ll be meeting lots of new folk.

 If you have any questions at all, email us at firstname.lastname@example.org or call (817) 257-6551.
 We’ll call you back.
-If you get lost and need last-minute directions on the day of the workshop, call the university’s Information Desk, (817) 257-7927.
-Be sure to tell them your meeting is in the University Union.
+If you get lost and need last-minute directions on the day of the workshop, call the hotel at (817) 361-9797.
+They’ll help you navigate to the workshop.